euclidprobe/euclidprobe.github.io/pages/mydoc/01_diybuild.md

 Trim Craft Aviation RC is a known good supplier for small lots of heatserts and Imperial and Metric fasteners in Steel, Stainless Steel, and Nylon.  <a href='https://www.trimcraftaviationrc.com/'>Trim Craft Aviation RC</a>

 ## Bottom Board Assembly:
 Solder the switch to the board, noting that the switch orientation is such that the COM terminal is towards the rear end of the switch: this is usually the side with the switch plunger.

+{% include note.html content="Some of the gerbers have a typo in the silkscreen We have verified the circuitry and silks a wrong.
+The Pin order is indeed COM-NO-NC." %}

 You can clip the excess tails of the pins if desire.
 If you are using a right angle header mounted to the underside of the top board, you might need to clip them for clearance.
 It is suggested that you put on a piece of Kapton tape or similar to insulate the exposed terminals.
 Nail polish or model enamel works well too.

 <img src='images\01-isobtm.png'> <img src='images\01-isobtm2.png'>